 The potential increase in traffic accidents and traffic fatalities based on the estimated 2019 Guam population is presented in Table 18.2-2.
-Based on the anticipated 2019 population of Guam, the annual number of traffic accidents could increase by 1,083 to a total of 7,734 and the number of traffic fatalities could increase by three to a total of 21.
+Based on the anticipated 2019 population of Guam, the annual number of traffic accidents could increase by 1,500 to a total of 8,151 and the number of traffic fatalities could increase by four to a total of 22.
 Young adults that are of legal driving age would be more likely to experience a traffic incident.
-The potential increase in traffic incidents would occur from natural population increases on the island rather than from proposed military actions and GovGuam would ensure adequate health care and safety for Guam residents.
-Therefore, the no-action alternative would not result in impacts to public health and safety (from traffic accidents).
+No adverse impact on the health and safety of the citizens of Guam (from traffic accidents) is anticipated.

-18.2.6.10 Public Services
+18.2.6.11 Public Services